gowthami-ravi/gowthami-ravi.github.io/README.md

 - Led and trained 40+ employees, increasing productivity by 15% using gamification techniques like bingo for sales behaviors, with rewards such as gift cards and recognition

 ## Projects
+### Coffee Sales Performance Dashboard
+In this analysis, I examined transactions from a coffee shop chain, focusing on key areas using various Excel functions and data visualization techniques:

+**Data Transformation:**
+The TEXT, WEEKDAY, and MONTH functions were used to extract key insights from transaction dates and times.
+These functions allowed us to categorize transactions by day of the week, month, and time of day for more detailed analysis.

+**Pivot Charts & Tables:**
+• Created four pivot charts to display the number of transactions by day of the week and hour of the day, revealing peak sales periods (mornings and specific weekdays).

+• Another pivot chart showed the number of transactions by product category, highlighting coffee as the top-performing category.

+• Developed a pivot table to analyze the number of transactions and revenue by product type, focusing on the top 15 products by transaction volume to understand which items drive the most sales.

+**Dashboard Creation:**
+The charts and pivot tables were assembled into a cohesive dashboard layout, providing an at-a-glance overview of key metrics.
+A slicer for store location was added and connected to all pivot tables, enabling dynamic filtering to compare performance across different store locations.

+In this analysis, I examined transactions from a coffee shop chain, focusing on several key areas:

+**Sales by Product Category:**
+Coffee was the top-selling product category, followed by tea and hot chocolate.
+Within coffee, the “Gourmet brewed coffee” products significantly outperformed other types, suggesting a customer preference for premium options.

+**Peak Sales Hours:**
+Analyzing transaction times revealed that peak sales occurred during morning hours (7 AM - 9 AM).
+This suggests the need to prioritize staffing and inventory during these hours to meet high demand.

+**Store Performance:**
+The “Lower Manhattan” store location consistently had higher sales.
+This insight can help in optimizing stock and promotions tailored to this store’s customer base.

+**Price Sensitivity:**
+Products with higher unit prices, such as specialty drinks, accounted for a small portion of overall sales but contributed disproportionately to revenue.
+This finding highlights the opportunity to promote premium offerings to increase profitability.